dy/spect/README.md

 ### `fx(fn: init => destroy, deps?)`

 Runs side-effect function if any of the deps has changed.
 Deps are compared via (fast) deep-equal, opposed to `useEffect`.
+Effects are invoked immediately after current call.

 ```js
 $(el, el => {